Acousmodules

 - paste this line of text and press Enter key: sudo xattr -rd com.apple.quarantine /Library/Audio/Plug-Ins/VST3/*

-These plugins work in any 32-bit Windows host that has multichannel busses, but they are also directly compatible with 64-bit hosts that have a bridge mode (Reaper ...).
-Some of them have no equivalent and they will never be updated, so take advantage of them while it still works!
+These plugins work in any 32-bit Windows host that has multichannel busses, but they are also directly compatible with 64-bit hosts that have a bridge mode like Reaper.
+Since some of them have no equivalent and will never be updated, take advantage of them while it still works!

 The .dll files can be placed in the folder of your choice, provided of course it is indicated to the host that you use.
 Resource files needed for the plugin are uncompressed at first launch and placed in a folder next to the dll.